savannstm/rvpacker-txt-rs/README.md

 ## General

-This tool is designed to read RPG Maker game files into .txt files and write them back to their initial form.
+This tool is designed to read RPG Maker game files into `.txt` files and write them back to their initial form.

 This tool inherits its name from the original `rvpacker` tool, which was created for those versions of RPG Maker that did not use .json files, and parsed files into YAML.
-Now, rvpacker's repository is deleted/privated and the page of the author of this repository is not available as well.
+Now, `rvpacker`'s repository is deleted.

 The same deprecated tool, written in Ruby, can be found in [rvpacker-txt repository](https://github.com/savannstm/rvpacker-txt).

-[A GUI](https://github.com/savannstm/rpgmtranslate) that allows comfortably edit parsed files (and it also automatically parses unparsed games when you select their folder) (and you also can easily write files back to their initial with a single button click).
+There's [a GUI](https://github.com/savannstm/rpgmtranslate), that allows you comfortably edit files.

-An underlying library for this CLI can be found [here](https://github.com/savannstm/rvpacker-txt-rs-lib);
+An underlying library for this CLI can be found [here](https://github.com/savannstm/rvpacker-txt-rs-lib).

 ## The format of output files